 On top of that welcome bonus, cardholders also get one free award night each year on their card anniversary, for a category 1-4 property.

 The category 4 hotels are definitely swanky, boutique style hotels in good locations worldwide.

 And these hotels would probably set you back a few hundred dollars for just one weekend night stay.

 So that reward alone should more than wipe out the annual fee associated with this card.

-You also earn 3 Hyatt Gold Passport® points for each $1 spent at Hyatt properties, 2 Hyatt Gold Passport points for every $1 spent at restaurants, car rental agencies, and on airline tickets purchased directly with the carrier, along with 1 Hyatt Gold Passport point for each $1 spent elsewhere.
+You also earn 4 Hyatt points for each $1 spent at Hyatt properties, 2 Hyatt points for every $1 spent at restaurants, local transit (think Uber and Lyft), fitness club and gym memberships, and on airline tickets purchased directly with the carrier, along with 1 Hyatt point for each $1 spent elsewhere.